Restore. Protect. Smile.

 • Zirconia crowns typically last between 5 and 15 years, depending on the ceramic quality and bite pressure.

-• Porcelain crowns may last 10 to 15 years and are valued for their natural appearance.
+• Porcelain crowns may last 10 to 15 years and are often chosen for their tooth-like appearance.

-• Full metal crowns often last between 3 and 15 years and are highly durable, especially for back teeth.
+• Full metal crowns often last between 3 and 15 years and are often used for their strength, especially for back teeth.

 • Porcelain-fused-to-metal crowns generally last 8 years or more, combining strength with a tooth-coloured appearance.

-Different crown materials have different strengths.
-Full metal lasts longer under pressure.
-Porcelain looks natural but can chip if overloaded.
+1. Material type: Different crown materials have different strengths.
+Full metal crowns often last longer under pressure.
+Porcelain looks natural but may chip if overloaded.

-Getting a dental crown is generally not painful.
-The procedure is done under local anaesthetic, so you shouldn’t feel pain during the treatment.
-Most patients describe the sensation as pressure or mild discomfort rather than pain.
+Getting a dental crown is usually not painful.
+The procedure is done under local anaesthetic, so most people don’t feel pain during the treatment.
+Instead, it’s more common to experience a sensation of pressure or mild discomfort.

-After the appointment, it’s common to feel a little sensitivity or tenderness around the affected tooth.
-This usually lasts for a few days and can be managed with over-the-counter pain relief.
-If discomfort persists, your dentist may adjust the crown or check your bite.
+After the appointment, it’s normal to feel some sensitivity or tenderness around the affected tooth.
+This typically lasts for a few days and can be managed with over-the-counter pain relief.
+If discomfort continues, your dentist may adjust the crown or check your bite.

 Some patients feel nervous before treatment, especially if they’ve had a sensitive experience in the past.
 At Eversmile Dental, we take time to walk you through every step.
-We also offer gentle techniques and sedation options for those feeling anxious.
+We may use gentle techniques or, where appropriate, sedation options to support patients who feel anxious.

-For patients needing a tooth crown in Bunbury, we prioritise comfort at every stage—from preparation to fitting.
+For patients needing a tooth crown in Bunbury, our goal is to support comfort throughout the process.
 Your dentist will confirm that the area is fully numb before beginning and will check in with you throughout the procedure.

 At Eversmile Dental, the starting price for a dental crown is $1,660.
 However, the total fee depends on several individual factors.
 The figures below are common estimates and may vary based on personal circumstances.